Compare plans today.

 Medicare Birthday Rule vs. Medigap Open Enrollment

-The Medicare Birthday Rule allows what are called “guaranteed issue rights” that beneficiaries typically only have during their Medigap Open Enrollment Period or if they have qualifying life events.
+The Medicare Birthday Rule allows what are called “guaranteed issue rights” that beneficiaries typically only have during their Medicare Supplement Insurance (also called Medigap) Open Enrollment Period or if they have qualifying life events.

 When you first become enrolled in Part A and Part B and are at least 65 years old, you will begin a six-month Medigap Open Enrollment Period.
 During this period, you can sign up for a Medicare Supplement Insurance plan with guaranteed issue rights.